Guilty by a Ruby Necklace

 "I love it so much.
 Thank you for putting it on me."
 She looked straight into the mirror, her eyes full of innocent joy.
 "It makes me look pretty.
 Right?"

 Seeing her like this, the panic in my chest finally melted away.
-I smiled back.

-"You look beautiful, princess," I whispered, focusing back on the road.
+"You look beautiful, princess," I smiled back.

 "You won't believe the psycho I just dealt with," I told him, throwing my keys onto the counter.